-Intended outcome Success criteria ------------------ ------------------

-A culture of good attendance is reestablished across the school trust

-More pupils are in school more of the time.
-Absence rates of eligible pupils are in line with national in all schools across the school trust and persistent absenteeism for eligible pupils is below nationals across the school trust
+Intended outcome Success criteria A culture of good attendance is re- established across the school trust More pupils are in school more of the time.
+Absence rates of eligible pupils are in line with national in all schools across the school trust and persistent absenteeism for eligible pupils is below nationals across the school trust Gaps in early reading outcomes for all eligible pupils are closed.

-Trust Headlines on impact of spend

-2022-23 Evaluation:

-Trust attendance for all pupils is in line with Nationals 2022/23 Trust 94.1% (Nationals 94%) PA is below Nationals for all pupils 2022/23 Trust 14.7% (Nationals 17.2%) Eligible pupils attendance 92.0% increased from 90.8% in 2021-22.
-Attendance remains a strategic priority for 2023-24.

-Three Year Analysis

-Groups 2021-22 2022-23 Sept 2023- October 2023

-ALL 92.5% 94.1% 95%

-PP 90.8% 92% 94.1%

-EHCP 85% 88.8% 89.2%

-SEND Support 90.8% 92.3% 94%

-EAL 92.9% 94.2% 96.1%

-Gaps in early reading outcomes for all eligible pupils are closed.
 The bottom 20% in reading are targeted in a timely way to ensure that all pupils are reading by 6.
 Gaps in early reading outcomes for eligible pupils are reduced to less than 10% across the school trust in the first year and in line with by the end of the third year.

-2022-23 Evaluation:

-Outcomes in the Phonics Screen Check 87% All pupils 81% eligible pupils (Nationals All 79%) Early reading outcomes remains a strategic priority in 2023-24 to sustain the closing gap.

 Gaps in writing across the school trust for all eligible pupils are closed at both expected and greater depth.

-Gaps in Writing outcomes for eligible pupils are reduced to less than 10% across the school trust in the first year and in line with by the end of the 3^{rd year}
+Gaps in Writing outcomes for eligible pupils are reduced to less than 10% across the school trust in the first year and in line with by the end of the 3 ^{rd year} A full time Family Support/Safeguarding Lead works with eligible pupils and families.

-2022-23 Evaluation:

-Outcomes in KS2 demonstrate that gaps in Writing are closing.

-All pupils 75% Eligible pupils 69% (6%gap) (Nationals All 71.5% Eligible pupils 58%).
-Impact of the spend on creating a Trust English role.
-Outcomes in 2021-22 showed a 8% gap.
-The focus for 2023-24 will be outcomes in KS1 where there was a 18% gap in Writing in 2022-23.

-A full time Family Support/Safeguarding Lead works with eligible pupils and families.
 Pupils and families are supported in a timely way to ensure that disruption to education is minimised and barriers are overcome.
 Gaps that have arisen due to barriers experienced by the most disadvantaged pupils are closing and eligible pupils are in school, supported and ready to learn.

-FST/Safeguarding leads working with our eligible families have primarily focused on attendance and this will remain a key strategic priority in 2023-24.